microsoft/xlang/design_notes/XDN11 - Error handling.md

 ## Translation of errors

-Xlang's goal is to allow a component to be written using natural and familiar code for the language it is implemented in and for it to be consumed using natural and familiar code for the language which the consumer is written in.
+xlang's goal is to allow a component to be written using natural and familiar code for the language it is implemented in and for it to be consumed using natural and familiar code for the language which the consumer is written in.
 To achieve this, xlang needs to translate errors from the natural form of one language to a natural form of that error in another language.